MephestoKhaan/HandPosing_Demo/README.md

 # HandPosing_Demo

+Full Unity Project:
 A Pirate demo for the HandPosing tool, for Oculus Quest.
 Compatible with HandTracking and Controllers.

 Download the tool package here: https://github.com/MephestoKhaan/HandPosing